kinu/speculative-loading/README.md

 - Requests must be **uncredentialed**
 - Prefetched resources must be available **only to the immediate next top-level navigation**
 - Requests must **not share network connections and state** (e.g. https://github.com/whatwg/fetch/issues/917)
-- (Depending on how uncredentialed requests are implemented, it might need additional mitigations like no onerror / no onload)

 (Here this also assumes the UA implements some form of [Double-keyed or partitioned HTTP cache](https://github.com/whatwg/fetch/issues/904))